isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Apr18.rst

 is important.

 Then after cloning our repo (git clone https://github.com/isb-cgc/examples-Compute), we can run it!
-I was running this in a google VM, which made running the script very fast.
-The cwl_runner script sets up a new VM, attaches a disk, copies over the data, runs the CWL, copies out the data.
+The cwl_runner.sh script sets up a new VM, runs the cwl_startup.sh script, attaches a disk, copies over the data, runs the CWL, copies out the data, and shuts everything down by running the cwl_shutdown.sh script.
 Here's the command:

 ::